MAMCallejo/PoppinREPO/README.md

   - Create Event View: the user can fill out an event form and then place their own popsicle on the map to showcase their own     event.

+  - Social Aspect: users can create an account, an log in after.

+  - Profile View: accessed from the menu.
+Has design done.

+  - Online Database: popsicles, as well as, user info is stored in Firebase, and the map is updated constantly to reflect the expiration and creation of the popsicles.

 Now, the relevant features that still need to be added are the following:

-  - Social Aspect: users will be able to create an account (or link an already existing social media one) and be able to           follow their friends on the app.
+  - Social Aspect: link an already existing social media account and be able to follow their friends on the app.
 Also, they can make events private so only their friends can see it, as well as, see what events their friends are going to.
 Furthermore, they will be able to connect their social media accounts and share their events on it.

-  - Profile View: should be accessed from the menu or by pressing on somebody else's profile picture.
+  - Profile View: should be accessed by pressing on somebody else's profile picture.
 It should allow the user     to see how their profile is publicly shown, as well as, give them the option to change it.
 Furthermore, if they press on       somebody else's profile picture, the profile view should show their information, as well as, give the user the option to       add this person as their friend.
 Moreover, their events should be accessed from this view as well.
 Finally, the option to     delete their account should be on this view as well.

   - Popsicle View: showcases the main information about an event once a popsicle has been pressed by the user.
-It probably         should have an initial informative view with simply the title, date, etc. With a small size so that the user can tap out       of it easily in case they are not interested enough.
-Then, it should have a button that opens the main Popsicle View with     all the information of the event.

   - My Events View: accessed from the menu view, it should contain information regarding future, current, and past events         created by the user.
 Its interface should be simple and straight-forward (maybe a Stack View kind of interface subdivided     into three).